 1. It Saves you Time

-This Paris tourist card also includes lesser-known attractions which deserve a visit.
+This Paris tourist card also includes lesser-known attractions worth exploring.
 General feedback about the Paris Museum Pass is that visitors ‘discovered’ some Paris hidden gems only because they were included in the Paris Museum Pass.
 Some examples are the Chapelle Expiatoire, the Archaeological Crypt, and the Paris Sewers System, and they are all very cool!

-What to Do with Your Paris Museum Pass
+What to Do with the Paris Museum Pass

 MORNING: Visit the Louvre Museum and the Louvre Palace (included in the pass) in Paris 1.
 Move to Paris 4 to have lunch at Le Marais.

-AFTERNOON: Visit the Sainte Chapelle (included in the pass) in Paris 4, Notre Dame Cathedral (from outside), and the Archeological Crypt in front of the cathedral (included in the pass).
+AFTERNOON: Visit the Sainte Chapelle (included in the pass) in Paris 4, Notre Dame Cathedral (the Church, without the Towers), and the Archeological Crypt in front of the cathedral (included in the pass).

 Visit the Château de Versailles (included in the pass) and its wonderful French-style Versailles Gardens (not included in the pass during the Garden Shows, free the rest of the year).
 This is a full-day trip from Paris.

 MORNING: Visit the Quai Branly Museum (included in the pass) or Napoleon’s tomb at Invalides (also included in the pass).
-Have lunch around the corner.
+Have lunch in the area.

 AFTERNOON: Explore the Paris Sewer Museum (included in the pass).
 Climb up the Eiffel Tower for one of the best views of Paris (not included in the pass) and chill out at Champs de Mars.